Exterior of UMMC's South Entrance

 The Medical Intensive Care Unit (MICU), Cardiac Care Units (CCU) and Advanced Heart Failure Service comprise the mainstay of the resident's training in critical care medicine at UMMC.

-• The MICU consists of 2 teams, each with an intensivist, 1 fellow, 2 residents, 4 interns and 1 subintern.
-Our state-of-the-art 29-bed MICU has 24/7 intensivists in the MICU at all times.
+The MICU consists of two teams, each with an intensivist, one fellow, two residents, four interns and one sub-intern.
+Our state-of-the-art MICU has 24/7 intensivists in the MICU at all times.

 Cancer Center

-Upper level residents rotate through the Greenebaum Cancer Center, where they care for patients on the Acute Leukemia Service.
+Upper level residents rotate through the Greenebaum Comprehensive Cancer Center (GCCC), where they care for patients on the Acute Leukemia Service.

 Emergency Department